ez-ant/OSS-lab04-business-model/README.md

 # OSS-lab04-business-model

-Business Model: Create a mobile operating system for phone.
-The company makes profit by selling applications in app store and provides data backup/recovery service.
-The company may also makes profit by advertisement and setting the default app.
+Business Model: Create a mobile operating system for phones.
+The company makes profit by selling applications in app store, provides data backup/recovery service and advertisement.

-I am choosing Apache license because I would like
+I choose Apache license because I would like to attract other people to choose using this operating system.
+Giving them access to modify the system for commerical use would attract software developers to develop softwares and therefore make the community thrive.
+The company would mostly make profit by providing paid services, therefore it's important to attract users to choose this operating system.